Alibaba Health-backed LinkDoc files for U.S. IPO

 The company will list on the Nasdaq under the symbol “LDOC”, it said.

-Alibaba Health is the healthcare flagship platform for the Alibaba Group Holding Ltd (9988.HK), conglomerate.
+Alibaba Health is the healthcare flagship platform for the Alibaba Group Holding Ltd conglomerate.

 Morgan Stanley, BofA Securities and CICC are the underwriters for the proposed IPO.